Our Response to Coronavirus

 - Will I be able to buy interval refreshments?

 - The current plan is that you can order beverages on your way in and these will be brought to you in your seats.
 Please check if it is possible to pre-order your interval drinks and confectionery to minimise contact with others.
-Transactions must be cashless and there may be a one-way system in place.
+We would prefer it if transactions were cashless and there may be a one-way system in place.

 - What are the social distancing rules?